junian/refiles/hippos/docs/README.md

 I saved the code to `C:\HipPOS-src\`.

-## Step 3: Find Hidden REST API
+## Step 3: Find Decryption Method and Hidden REST API

+I needed to identify how to decrypt a configuration file containing elements like an SQL Server connection string.
+To do this, I located the functions that interact with the .config file and examined the code to find the decryption method.

-Using Visual Studio Code, I searched for `hipposhq.com` within the project files and found the classes and functions that use REST API calls.
+For discovering hidden REST APIs, I used Visual Studio Code to search for hipposhq.com within the project files and identified the classes and functions that make REST API calls.

 ## Step 4: Build a Simple WinForms App to Test HipPOS REST API